20 - 25 minutes of running can transform your mind, body, and soul.

 You are mentally relaxed:

 # 4: Running prepares you to cope with daily stress and challenges without getting panicked.
+If you are feeling stressed, put on a lightweight shoe like Nike Flyknit Racer and go for a run.
 You will stop overthinking and feel more relaxed.
 This is because running can immediately reduce the activity in frontal cortex.
 This makes running the simplest and the healthiest way to break free from the daily grind.

 5: Running also helps with anxiety disorder and panic attacks.
 Scientists have used the carbon-dioxide challenge test to determine the connection between anxiety sensitivity and physical activity.
 They found that more physically active people were less likely to panic in fearful situations even if they have anxiety sensitivity..
 Scientists used the carbon-dioxide challenge test to determine the connection between anxiety sensitivity and physical activity.
 They found that more physically active people were less likely to panic in fearful situations even if they have anxiety sensitivity.